A-Shleifman/eslint-plugin-export-scope/README.md

 - Type `@` above exports for automatic jsDoc generation.
 - Use autocompletion provided within jsDocs and `.scope.ts` files.
 - Creating an `export default '*'` `.scope.ts` file in the root of the project will make all exports global by default if you prefer a less strict approach.
+- When dynamically importing a module `@scopeDefault` must be specified, as individual `@scope` declarations are not respected at the moment for dynamic imports.